Charlotte Car Accident Attorney

 - Insurance issues: Identifying the financial resources available to you

-Our legal team knows the complexities and challenges accident victims face.
+Our car accident attorney in Charlotte knows the complexities and challenges accident victims face.
 Not all law firms focus on handling the practical issues involved in a personal injury accident in addition to pursuing maximum compensation for accident victims.

 At Brown Moore & Associates, PLLC, we believe our job is to provide comprehensive services during a time of uncertainty.
 We are committed to helping accident victims hold at-fault parties accountable while seeking maximum compensation for their ongoing medical needs, lost wages, pain and suffering, and other damages associated with the personal injury accident.
 We also help clients understand how they can get their medical bills covered following a personal injury accident.
 Our legal team provides practical advice encouraging you to follow your doctors’ orders.
 We want to help you get better and mitigate your losses.

 Why Should I Hire a Car Accident Lawyer in Charlotte, North Carolina?

 - Establishing who was at fault and whether they were negligent can be difficult.
 If someone contests liability after a car accident, it might be necessary to hire investigators to figure out exactly what happened and establish negligence.
 Experienced car accident lawyers know where to look for evidence that supports your case.

 - You might admit fault without intending to.
 Insurance companies might try to obtain your statement and ask certain questions that can cause you to admit full or partial liability for an accident.
 These statements can limit your ability to recover compensation for your injuries, medical expenses, and damages to your vehicle.
 Attorneys can act on your behalf and deal directly with the insurance companies.